Coastal views from Tutukaka Head

 Two tracks lead from the car park:

-- A short track to the south side of the headland (Tutukaka Harbour) – 200 m / 5 minutes
+- A short walk that drops down the south side of the headland

 The track to the Tutukaka lighthouse runs along the top of a headland, through pohutukawa planted in recent years by the community.
 Stairs lead you down onto the rocks.
 Follow the old lighthouse power-poles to where the track recommences on Kukutauwhao Island (maintained by the Whangarei District Council).